Alien Nation: Millennium: Reception

 Film critic John O'Connor wrote that "a good many television movies have been spun off such successful network series as Columbo The Rockford Files and Cagney and Lacey.
 Fox Broadcasting, characteristically, is going in the opposite direction, whipping up periodic two-hour spinoffs from a series that was considerably less than successful.
 This is a world in which television series can be canceled in mid-episode, thanks to instant Nielsen ratings.
 Doesn't seem so off-the-wall to me."

 Allan Johnson wrote in the Chicago Tribune "this film is smaller and more personal than the last two, which featured grand-scale plots, but the movie was well-written and directed, and the cast has also become comfortable and likable, and the plot is involving."

+Carole Horst of Variety wrote: "Johnson’s script touches on religious and human themes.
+He’s stronger at raising issues about racism and child-rearing than plot: The last half-hour exposes some holes that get the gloss.
+Special effects look great and helmer Johnson’s pacing is perky."